mdcrosby/animal-ai/README.md

 ## Version

 The environment will be undergoing heavy development over the next few years.
-The only new features in this Beta release (v2.1) are upgrading to MLAgents 2.0 and adding agent global location and raycasts to the observation space and it should be functionally similar to the [old version](https://github.com/beyretb/AnimalAI-Olympics).
-Due to the large number of changes planned, it is unlikely that continuity between releases will be maintained going forwards.
+Currently on version 2.2.0 you can see the roadmap towards the next major release [here](docs/roadMap.md).

 ## This Repo